barrersoftware/hybrid-llm-copilot/README.md

 - [ ] VSCode extension
 - [ ] Response caching
 - [ ] Multi-model support
-- [ ] Confidence scoring
+- [ ] Business workflow templates

 ---

 **Built with ❤️ by [Barrer Software](https://barrersoftware.com)**

-*Making AI assistance faster, smarter, and more private.*
+*Making AI assistance faster, smarter, and more accessible to everyone.*

+---

+**Disclaimer**: This is an independent open-source project.
+Not affiliated with GitHub, Microsoft, Anthropic, or any LLM provider.